 The next step would be for the partial payment to be made.
 This should be done by check.
 It’s important to wait for the funds to clear before signing the document and having it notarized and recorded.
 All parties must sign the agreement.
 It must be acknowledged by a notary to become a legally binding document.
 It should also point out that the document itself is not a lien waiver or a lien modification.
 Your last step would be to file the document with the County Recorder’s Office.

 A lien release and lien waiver are two very different documents.

-This document is used to cancel a previously recorder mechanics lien that has been filed in order to release the claim of the lien once payment has been received.
+This document is used to cancel a previously recorded mechanics lien that has been filed in order to release the claim of the lien once payment has been received.
 For example, a mechanics lien is filed by a contractor for $50,000.
 The owner of the property pays $20,000.
 The contractor will then file a release of lien that shows the changed amount of the owed balance.
 This means that the original mechanics lien is now reduced to $30,000.

 In most states, it is a strict requirement that the party, claiming the lien, release it formally once payment has been made.
-Depending on the state you are in, the deadlines to release a lien is usually between 10 to 30 days from the date that the request for release was made.
-Some states, such as Maine, allows for 60 days, and others, like Washington, require an immediate response.
+Depending on the state you are in, the deadline to release a lien is usually between 10 to 30 days from the date that the request for release was made.
+Some states, such as Maine, allow for 60 days, and others, like Washington, require an immediate response.

 Free Form (Template)

 Frequently Asked Questions